Harshaan-Chugh/CalculatorGUI/README.md

 # CalculatorGUI

-## Overview

-CalculatorGUI is a powerful, accurate graphing calculator built using Java AWT, Swing.
-It supports basic arithmetic operations along with several additional mathematical functions.
-The project includes the following classes:
+Graphing calculator built using Java AWT, Swing.
+It supports basic arithmetic operations along with several additional mathematical functions and includes the following classes:

 1. `CalculatorGUI` - The main GUI class for the calculator.
 2. `Calculator` - A utility class that handles expression parsing, conversion to postfix notation, and evaluation.